txt/plm18/doc/review9.md

 Q4.
 Name some python tools that can be used for DSLs, and explain how to use them.

 Q5a.
-What is context manager? what is the following say?
+What is context manager?
+And what is the following say?

 Q5b.

 	def duration():
 		t1 = time.time()
 		yield